 Communications consultant Andy Goodman conducted major research on the issue in 2005, surveying more than 2,500 public interest professionals and asking them to evaluate their presentation viewing experiences.

 The average grade public interest professionals gave to the presentations they attended was C-.
 The average grade given to the visuals that respondents observed in presentations they attended was also C-.

 Survey respondents were asked to recall presentations they had seen over the last few months.
 They said they were more than likely to see a bad business presentation as to see an excellent one.

 This is the current state of presentations in corporate America and in business schools.
 Is it uniformly bleak?
 No, of course not.

 Glimmers of Hope . . .
 Gigantic Opportunity

-Or, at the very least, young people whose early development has trained them for the stage have found their way to the business platform.
+I have seen enough fine presentations to understand that, somewhere, superb instruction holds sway.
+Or, at the least, young people whose early development has trained them for the stage have found their way to the business platform.
 Good for them.
 But for the most part, it is as I have described here.

 By investing your presentations with passion, emotion, and enthusiasm, you deliver especially powerful shows with persuasive power.
 Presentations that are anything but dull.
 So . . .